Waterfront Homes For Sale

-The sizes of Lake Austin homes range from the quaint, Craftsmen-style cottages adorning Lake Austin’s northeast side (Tarrytown) to luxury lakefront mansions in exclusive neighborhoods like Watersedge and The Island at Mount Bonnell.
+The sizes of Lake Austin homes range from the quaint, Craftsman-style cottages adorning Lake Austin’s northeast side (Tarrytown) to luxury lakefront mansions in exclusive neighborhoods like Watersedge and The Island at Mount Bonnell.

-Offering tranquil surroundings, shimmering lake views, instant access to Lake Austin’s recreational opportunities, and a location minutes from downtown, the premiere real estate lining Lake Austin can range from the upper $200s to over $14 million.
-Its lakefront homes typically include multi-level boat docks, and its cliff-side estates can feature high-end trolley systems.
+Offering tranquil surroundings, shimmering lake views, instant access to Lake Austin’s recreational opportunities, and a location minutes from downtown, the premiere real estate lining Lake Austin can be priced up into the multi-millions.
+Its lakefront homes typically include multi-level boat docks, and its cliffside estates can feature high-end trolley systems.

 Lake Austin homes are served by several acclaimed school districts, including Austin ISD, Eanes ISD, and Lake Travis ISD.
 Zip codes around Lake Austin include 78703, 78746, 78731, 78730, 78733, 78732, 78638, and 78734.

 Attractions near Lake Austin

 Aside from the famous Pennybacker Bridge, which arches 350 meters across Lake Austin where it intersects with Capital of Texas Highway (aka Loop 360), attractions of Lake Austin generally revolve around recreation.